Monterra/seriousco.de/content/projects/risingfarms-online.md

 </a>
 Rising Farms Online is a multiplayer farmsimulation where you can interact with other players and npcs.
 Every player has his own farm where he can plant seeds, care for his animals and do a lot of other fun stuff.
 I didn't want to create just another Farmville clone where you just click around and don’t really interact with others.
 In RFO the players can leave their farm and interact with each other in “Colona”.

 Colona is a nice town with many possibilities and nice dwellers.
 Do you want to go mining?
 Test your new fishing rod?
 Or just want to sell your harvest at the auction house?
 No problem!
-Go out and have a nice chat with the npcs, they might have an exciting quest for you. ;)
+Go out and have a nice chat with the npcs, they might have an exciting quest for you. :wink:

 ## What was the challenge? {#challenge}
 ---